-Any video game fan has ever missed another ninja and samurai games.
+Any video game fan has ever missed another ninja and samurai game.
 That’s a topic that’s been discussed on many resources, and that idea was bound to be implemented in the games.
-We went back in time to update the list of best samurai and ninja games.
+We went back in time to update the list of the best samurai and ninja games.

 In this article, we’ll talk about many games and hope our readers won’t be too angry if we miss another masterpiece.
 If you have noticed such a mistake, please leave a comment.